 We all know how difficult it is to find a good place in a kindergarten in Berlin, especially a bilingual kindergarten.
 That’s part of the reason we founded Zebra Kita in the first place!
-To keep you up to date on your options at our kita we’ve prepared the following how-to-apply guidelines.

 We start by recording your contact details and getting you quickly into our applicant pool.
 To get the ball rolling, you’ll need to send us a short e-mail with the following information to: firstname.lastname@example.org